bcm-uga/DeconvBenchmark/README.md

 snakemake --latency-wait 60 --cores 1 --jobs 50
 ```

 Snakemake will run all methods for all omics.
+To run the RNA methods that require TPM normalization (OLS, NNLS, SVR), the file with gene lengths "human_lengths.rds" is available upon request from the authors.
 The [Snakefile](deconvolution/Snakefile) is self-explanatory and can be modified to include new methods/datasets.
 In general, you can refer to the [README](deconvolution/README.md) to know how to test new methods/datasets.

 Results of the deconvolution, *i.e.* estimation of the proportion matrix along with elapsed time will be stored in ```deconvolution/results/prediction/OMIC/CLASS/``` for the proportion matrix and ```deconvolution/results/timing/OMIC/CLASS/``` for the time elapsed with the syntax ```240101_DATA1_Apred_FS_METHOD_sim01.rds``` / ```240101_DATA1_timing_FS_METHOD_sim01.rds``` (FS being the feature selection strategy and METHOD the deconvolution algorithm).